 Fletchers built Forte Health on Avon River swampland, easily seen on the 1856 Black Map.
 (Council website).
 Never mind the underground stream traversing Kilmore St & nearby CBD streets.

 06.03.13.
 Forte Health construction site, cnr Colombo St / Kilmore St, N red zone

-CERA had two NZDF checkpoints on Colombo St within 2 blocks of each other: Kilmore St crossing checkpoint & Gloucester St crossing checkpoint.
-Variable NZDF checkpoints banned citizens from the red zone CBD ever since the 22.02.11 quake.
+CERA had two NZDF checkpoints on Colombo St, within 2 blocks of each other: Kilmore St crossing checkpoint & Gloucester St crossing checkpoint.
+Variable NZDF checkpoints had banned citizens from the red zone CBD ever since the 22.02.11 quake.

 A checkpoint sign read:

 CERA PASSES ONLY